loftwah/1on1-automation/.github/ISSUE_TEMPLATE/1-on-1-template.md

 <!-- start of questions -->
 ## About Manager

-- What would you like to see change about these discussions?
-How could we make them more useful for you?

-- Do you feel you’re getting enough feedback?
-Why/why not?

-- Which areas would you like more or less direction from me on your work?
+- Would you like more coaching?
+What aspect of your job do you like more help and coaching on?

+- If you were me, what changes would you make?

+- What is something I could do better?
+What feedback do you have for me?

 ## Career development

-- What kind of training or experience would be most helpful to you right now?

-- To help identify and clarify the goal: What do you want to achieve?
-What will you do to achieve it?
-When will you do it?
-Who do you need to involve?
-When should you see results?
+- What are your goals (for our group for you personally)

+- What areas of your job do you find difficult that getting better skills at would help?

-- What development areas do you want to work on in the coming weeks?
+- What would you like to learn about in the future?

 ## Conversation starters

-- What would you like to focus on at this meeting?

-- Would you update me on Project X?
+- Are you on track to meet the deadline?

+- Who do you really admire?
+Why?
+(People often admire those they want to become)

 - How is your family?

 ## Job satisfaction

-- Which areas make you feel like your hands are tied or you are unable to reach your full potential?
+- Which areas would you like to spend more time on and why?

-- What’s a recent situation you wish you handled differently?
-What would you change?

-- What would make you leave this job for another?
+- How do you think of your current workload and how are you coping with them?

+- How are you feeling about the project?

 ## Other

+- If you had millions of dollars, what would you do every day?

 - How are things going for you outside of work?

-- What ideas can you bring in from past successes?

 - What’s one thing we could change about work for you that would improve your personal life?

 ## Team and company

-- Who would you like to work more often with?
-Why?

-- What are your next steps to make progress on this problem?

-- What’s one thing we’d be *crazy* not to do in the next quarter to improve our product?
+- Is there anything that’s slowing you down from getting your work done?

+- What’s going well and not so well with the new situation/development?
+Why do you think this might be happening?

+- How would you describe the personality of the team?
+What sort of person would be a good fit here?
+What sort of person would add something we're currently missing?

 ## Work-life

-- How are you going to approach this?

 - When was your last vacation?

 - What areas of your work are you confident about?

+- Which part of the day do you feel most productive?
+When do you feel that your energy and focus are at the lowest level?
+What are the changes that can be made so you can take the best out of a work day?

 <!-- end of questions -->
 ### Key Updates 🔑